Nick-Sullivan/Nick-Sullivan.github.io/docs/projects/04games_night.md

 <link rel="stylesheet" href="../css/images.css">

-An online version of a drinking game my friends and I play, so that we could continue playing incase we got locked down during COVID.
+An online version of a game my friends and I play, so that we could continue playing incase we got locked down during COVID.

 The rules are intentionally obscure, won't make any sense to new players, and is 100% luck.